 Online education and remote learning

 During this outbreak, it’s become apparent that education will increasingly need to be delivered in an accessible online format.
 Traditional educational institutions will need to create ways of offering quality education to students remotely.
 Likewise, corporate training providers will need to offer remote options, and existing skills training and upgrading companies will need to adapt their products to cope with increased demand.
-Take advantage of the experience of learning remotely to help companies and institutions in creating the tools and products which their students and clients will be demanding.
+Take advantage of the experience of learning remotely, as you could then in turn help companies and institutions in creating the tools and products which their clients will be demanding.

 Digital media and entertainment companies